Vulnerabilities Exploited for Monero Mining Malware Delivered via GitHub, Netlify

 Based on the frequency of attempts on the targeted products and the particular package in the past month, we believe there are more servers that remain unpatched and exposed to these exploits.
 More importantly, malicious actors will continue targeting these products and package for intrusion based on the availability of the proofs of concept, as well as the higher likelihood that these servers have yet to be patched.
 Moreover, due to the wide usage of Linux and Windows platforms and the fact that all the miners identified here work on both, illicit cryptocurrency mining makes for a lucrative business with regard to the high volume of systems that can be targeted.

 The abuse of legitimate platforms such as GitHub and Netlify will continue due to the traffic being encrypted over HTTPS.
-If the machines targeted have intrusion detection and prevention solutions (IDS/IPS) in place, network artifacts will not contribute for detection.
-Moreover, IP reputation services will not flag these platforms as malicious because they are legitimate sources of programs and organizations.
+If the machines targeted have intrusion detection and prevention solutions (IDS/IPS) in place, network artefacts will not contribute for detection.
+Moreover, IP reputation services will not flag these platforms as malicious because they are legitimate sources of programs and organisations.
 The CDNs of both platforms also offer ease and convenience in setting up an operation, as well as provide availability and speed — thus also aiding malicious actors with a wide and fast malware infection capability regardless of a victim’s location.
-These two factors in CDNs will likely prompt a development in the behavior of malicious actors who abuse these platforms for infection, even for routines and attacks unrelated to cryptocurrency mining.
+These two factors in CDNs will likely prompt a development in the behaviour of malicious actors who abuse these platforms for infection, even for routines and attacks unrelated to cryptocurrency mining.

 From another perspective, the malicious actors targeting these devices can appear almost unsophisticated considering the use of public proofs for attacks.
 The actors also operate on a regular basis and target as many machines as they can, given that they continue operating and getting cryptocurrency in their respective wallets despite the suspension of their GitHub and Netlify accounts.